-- What are the genetic changes that are responsible for evolutionary transitions in floral form?
+- the genetic changes responsible for evolutionary transitions in floral form.

-- To what extent is parallel trait evolution the result of parallel genetic changes?
+- the extent to which parallel flower trait evolution results from parallel genetic changes.

-- How are developmental networks conserved and in what ways have they diversified during flowering plant evolution?
-Especially following gene duplication and gene loss events.
+- how developmental programs are conserved and in what ways have they diversified during flowering plant evolution—especially following gene duplication and gene loss events.

-We study conservation/diversification of the CYCLOIDEA-dependent flower symmetry developmental program across eudicots and monocots.
+We study conservation and diversification of the CYCLOIDEA-dependant flower symmetry developmental program across eudicots and monocots.
 We are particularly interested in how evolutionary changes in the program shape flower diversity.

 Relevant publications:

-- developing the emerging model species, Mimulus lewisii (pictured), to expand our knowledge of the symmetry program.
+- Gene expression, RNA interference and CRISPR approaches in Mimulus lewisii (pictured) to expand our knowledge of the flower symmetry program.

 Relevant publications: